-The transient absorption spectrum is simulated in a series of four steps, illustrated in Figure 2 :
+The transient absorption spectrum is simulated in a series of four steps, as shown in Fig. 2:

 - 1. An approximation to the time-dependent molecular wave function, $\Psi(\mathbf{r}, \mathbf{R}, t)$, is generated via nonadiabatic ab initio molecular dynamics simulations (red dashed lines). - 2.
-The data is divided into time slices, and each time slice is reduced to a fixed number of representative centroid geometries (green dots) via the weighted k-means clustering algorithm. - 3.
-The ESA and SE spectra corresponding to each centroid geometry are computed via electronic structure calculations at the TD-CASCI level. - 4.
-The spectra of each centroid are summed to generate the full spectrum.
+The data are divided into time slices, and each time slice is reduced to a fixed number of representative centroid geometries (green dots) via the weighted k-means clustering algorithm.